In this article

 Material: Enameled cast iron | Size: 2–13.25 quarts | Weight: 11 pounds, 4 ounces

 In the 1920s, Le Creuset invented the Dutch oven as we know it today, forging a Dutch metal-casting method with the smooth enamel coating.
-The design took off quickly and has never fallen out of favor (it’s the most ubiquitous brand seen in the kitchens of celebrities and celebrity chefs alike, among them Marilyn Monroe, Julia Child, Nigella Lawson, Taylor Swift, and too many more to count).
+The design took off quickly and has never fallen out of favor (it’s the most ubiquitous brand seen in the kitchens of celebrities and celebrity chefs alike, including Marilyn Monroe, Julia Child, Nigella Lawson, Taylor Swift, and too many more to count).
+Though I don’t own one myself, I’ve used Le Creusets many times (including in my parents’ kitchen, where I grew up cooking) and can attest that the build and heat conduction is equal to that of my beloved Staub.

-Recipe developer and cookbook author Alexis deBoschnek has owned hers for a decade and Alexandra Wight, owner of Crown Jewel in Great Diamond Island, Maine, for nearly double that.
-Despite some warnings about discoloration, deBoschneck says that has happened only minorly, and Wight says not at all with hers, adding, “It’s super-easy to clean.
+Recipe developer and cookbook author Alexis deBoschnek has had hers for a decade, and Alexandra Wight, owner of Crown Jewel in Great Diamond Island, Maine, for nearly double that.
+Despite what some others warned about discoloration, deBoschneck says that has happened only minorly, and Wight says not at all with hers, adding, “It’s super-easy to clean.
 I love that you can throw it in the dishwasher.
 I don’t always do that, but I like to know that the option is there, especially as a mother of three children who make a lot of dishes.”

 As for performance, Le Creuset “cooks really evenly across the board, whether on the stove, in the oven, or even in a smoker,” deBoschnek says.
 “The lid is tight fitting.
 The nonstick quality has lasted.
 It feels easy to handle.”
 Strategist editor Maxine Builder tested a bunch of cheaper Dutch ovens against her Le Creuset to see how they would measure up.
 In the end, while she found some decent alternatives, in time she gave most of the others away in favor of this classic (save for the last casserole-style one on this list, the only other one she kept).